ITachiLab/nucleo-f103rb-cmsis-template/README.md

 ## Building

 As you can see I use CMake to generate all necessary build files.
 If you don't have it installed, never were a better time to do so.
-You also need to install the ARM GCC toolchain.
-For Windows I use version **6 2017 Q2 Update**, because newer versions produced compilation errors.
+You also need to install the [ARM GCC toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
+I use version **6 2017 Q2 Update**, because newer versions produced weird compilation errors, and that's an issue experienced by a lot of programmers.

 ### Windows